 Lean Logic is a dictionary of empowerment.

 Note that in 2016 Lean Logic was finally published, by Chelsea Green Publishing.
-That final edition is now the definitive version of Lean Logic, available through all good bookstores, or online at this link.
+That final edition is now the definitive version of Lean Logic, available through all good bookstores, or online at Lean Logic's official page.

 After David’s death his close friend and colleague Shaun Chamberlin spent several years carefully editing the text in line with Fleming's wishes, as well as completing the endnotes and bibliography.
-Meanwhile Chelsea Green’s design team put an exceptional level of care and attention into a more attractive and usable layout (see sample spreads here and here), which has since won several design awards.
+Meanwhile Chelsea Green’s design team put an exceptional level of artistry and attention into a more attractive and usable layout which has since won several design awards (see sample spreads here and here).

-The final edition also features a new foreword from Jonathon Porritt, an editor’s preface, and several wood engravings selected or commissioned by Fleming that were inadvertently left out of his manuscript.
+That final edition also features a new foreword from Jonathon Porritt, a complete index, an editor’s preface, and several wood engravings selected or commissioned by Fleming that were inadvertently left out of his manuscript.

 By contrast, this website sells the couple of hundred remaining copies of the original manuscript (as pictured above), which is now considered a collector’s item for the multiplying admirers of Fleming’s work.

 They can be purchased for £20 for one copy, or £15 per copy for orders of two or more.
 Postage and packing in the UK is £5 per copy.

 This is David Fleming’s original manuscript of 736 pages just as it was at the time of his sudden death.
 It was printed under hard cover in 2011, primarily for family and friends, and comprises David’s final draft, including endnotes, bibliography and many wonderful wood cuts and illustrations.
 All proceeds from sales are used to promote David’s work and passions, including TEQs (see below).